 In our socialization, from a very young age on, we literally wear these values explained above.
 It’s our second skin, and we see them everywhere.
 We see and get shown where a girl belongs and where a boy belongs.

 Later on, when these boys and girls are adults and they read a job ad, their fallbacks are the values they were socialized with.
 So words in job ads like ambitious, going forward, stepping ahead, stepping in front, going to the max will speak stronger to boys (or men) than to girls (or women).
 On the other hand, words like support, care, cooperative, cautious will speak to girls.
 Remember, we were wearing these words during our whole childhood.
 Even as adults, we carry these values with us unconsciously, and they influence whether or not we find a job posting attractive or suitable.

-This is exactly where the Diversifier comes in.
-We help companies to write job ads in a way that they appeal equally to men and women.
+This is exactly where the Witty comes in.
+We help companies to write texts in a way that they appeal equally to men and women.
 We avoid words or phrases that unconsciously activate patterns from our childhood and favor one gender or the other.

 What can YOU do?